Building a scorecard

-From your AdventureWorks cube, drag the Product level under the Product hierarchy to the Group Body region.
-A corresponding data label is created for you automatically.
+From your AdventureWorks cube, drag the Product level under the Product hierarchy to the Group Body region to create a data label.

 Switch to View mode to see the scorecard with product names displayed along the rows.

 In the Explore window, expand the Measures for your AdventureWorks cube, and then drag the Internet Sales Amount measure to the Group Body region.
-A corresponding data label is created for you automatically.
+The corresponding data label and header label are created automatically.

-Right click on the data label and open its Data Binding Panel.
-Drag the Date.Calendar hierarchy from the AdventureWorks cube to the ROWS field of the Data Binding Panel.
+Right-click the data label and open its Data Analysis Panel.
+Drag the Date.Calendar hierarchy from the AdventureWorks cube to the ROWS field of the Data Analysis Panel.